uriegel/WebWindowNetCore/README.md

 # WebWindowNetCore

+## new

+* WebWindowNetCore.Window and .Linux to this project
+* Publish WebwindowNetCore only from Windows
+* Test lionux version in Linux with if Windows Windows code and Windows.Forms.dlls

 A Webview Application for Windows and Linux similar to Electron.
 It uses a functional builder pattern to set up the application.
 It has an integrted Asp.NET (Kestrel) server which can be used to host the app and to communicate between the C# application and the web app:
 * you can call via javascript fetch from the web app (json input and output)
 * The C# app can send SSE events to the web app